Werewolf Costume

 The items that come as part of this costume consist of: a shirt with attached fur and a motion mask.

-The mask that comes with this costume is an incredible feature.
+The mask that forms a vital part of this costume is an incredible feature.
 Along with having a moulded rubber scary wolf face and scary teeth, the mouth of the wolf moves as you move yours underneath.

 It really does make this werewolf costume a cut above all the other moon mad monsters out there.
 Better watch out Red Riding Hood!